FormidablePencil/interweb/README.md

 DependencyInjectionHelper
     Inject mocks from mockFactories, mocked log repositories and perhaps classes from other projects.

-TODO: TP way was having a startup for every lib which worked since tests were their own project.
-IW however, I need to understand where the startup of the tests is.
+TODO: TP way was having a startup for every lib which worked since integrationTests were their own project.
+IW however, I need to understand where the startup of the integrationTests is.

-[comment]: <> (The tests will mimic the codebase structure)
+[comment]: <> (The integrationTests will mimic the codebase structure)

 [comment]: <> (## Projects and structure)